Following are a number of back-translations as well as a sample translation for translators of Psalm 109:17:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-his name is popular in Israel.”
+who rejoices a lot with his laws.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: